Hydrospheredata/mist/docs/use-cases/enterprise-analytics.md

 That’s it - all that you need to deploy a job is to copy it to the local or HDFS directory Mist has access to.
 The resulting configuration & deployment scheme looks as following:

+![Mist Configuration Scheme](http://dv9c7babquml0.cloudfront.net/docs-images/mist-config-scheme.png)

 Please note that Mist is a service, so it is not required to be restarted every time you update / deploy a new job or edit Router config.
 So you can iterate multiple times without restarting Mist.

-![Mist Configuration Scheme](http://dv9c7babquml0.cloudfront.net/docs-images/mist-config-scheme.png)

 ### (6/6) Testing

 Here we go.
-Now you can try your API endpoints using cURL:
+Let's create a test log file and try your API endpoints using cURL:

 ```
+cat >> ./jobs/text_search.log << EOF
+error error mysql
+exception
+error mongodb
+hydrosphere mist no errors
+EOF

-curl --header "Content-Type: application/json" -X POST http://localhost:2003/api/log-search --data '{"filter": "ERROR", “filePath”: “/path/production.log”}'
+curl --header "Content-Type: application/json" -X POST http://localhost:2003/api/log-search --data '{"filters": ["ERROR", "MySQL"], "filePath": "/jobs/text_search.log"}'
 ```

+Also you could use Mist web console to test/debug routes.

 ### Summary
 This relatively basic tutorial could be easily extended to support various of enterprise analytics applications such as reporting, simulation (pricing, bank stress testing, taxi rides), forecasting (ad campaign, energy savings, others), ad-hoc analytics tools for business users (hosted notebooks - smart web apps for business users), and others.
 The technical similarity of these application is Hydrosphere Mist / Apache Spark job exposed as an API to the client application.

 ### What’s next?
 Consider one more use case - what if you would like to process logs in Apache Streaming and alert web application in reactive way.
-Learn how to build such kind of applications with Hydrosphere Mist at the [next section](/docs/use-cases/reactive.md).
+Learn how to build such kind of applications with Hydrosphere Mist in the [next section](/docs/use-cases/reactive.md).